Skip to main content

 Review obligation after completion

-Activate this option to enforce a four-eyes principle in the proposal workflow.
-The status Done then cannot lead directly to sending; the proposal first moves to status In review and must be set to Checked by an authorized person before the document can be created and sent.
+Activate this option to enforce a four-eyes principle in the offer workflow.
+The status Done then cannot lead directly to sending; the offer first moves to status In review and must be set to Checked by an authorized person before the document can be created and sent.

-Which roles may trigger the transition In Review → Reviewed is defined in the workflow permissions (see article Master Data – Proposals).
+Which roles may trigger the transition In Review → Reviewed is defined in the workflow permissions (see article Master Data – Offers).

 Order confirmation after commissioning